DODOEX/docs/docs/tradeApi.md

 ## Introduction

-The DODO Trade API currently provides real-time price quotes for swaps between arbitrary tokens on Ethereum Mainnet, Binance Smart Chain (BSC), Polygon, Arbitrum One, Huobi ECO Chain (HECO Chain), OKExChain(OEC), Aurora, MoonRiver as well as Application Binary Interface (ABI) data that can be used to interact with smart contracts on these networks.
+The DODO Trade API currently provides real-time price quotes for swaps between arbitrary tokens on Ethereum Mainnet, Binance Smart Chain (BSC), Polygon, Arbitrum One, Huobi ECO Chain (HECO Chain), OKExChain(OEC), Aurora, Boba, Avalance, MoonRiver as well as Application Binary Interface (ABI) data that can be used to interact with smart contracts on these networks.

 Smart contract developers can easily incorporate the DODO Trade API into their platforms to implement their own trading features, thanks to the API’s plug-and-play integration process.
 The DODO Trade API finds and compares prices for any pair of token assets from a variety of liquidity sources, including DODO v1, DODO v2, 1inch API, 0xAPI, ParaSwapAPI, professional market makers, and via DODO’s custom aggregation algorithm.